 4. Hawk Ridge Trail

-Hawk Ridge Trail is one of our recommended hikes within an hour of St Louis, Missouri.
+Hawk Ridge Trail is a family-friendly hike within an hour of St Louis, Missouri.
 The trail follows the perimeter of Queeny Park through woodlands and offers shaded sections, which is perfect for a hot summer day.

 Although some wouldn’t consider this a hike, it allows anyone to get outside and be active if they can’t venture far from the city.
 The Hawk Ridge trail is primarily paved but does have a packed gravel section.
 Expect to see some wildlife, mostly deer and an array of birds.